snicco/snicco/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within the **SniccoWP** monorepo, please email Calvin Alkan at [calvin@snicco.de](mailto:calvin@snicco.de) and encrypt your message with the public **GPG** key below.
+If you discover a security vulnerability within the **Snicco** monorepo, please email Calvin Alkan at [calvin@snicco.de](mailto:calvin@snicco.de) and encrypt your message with the public **GPG** key below.

 All security vulnerabilities will be promptly addressed.